High speed rail: overview

 Can I petition against this phase?

-As a result of our petition we received four assurances from HS2 Ltd. We will continue to work through the remaining items in our petition to reach the best possible outcome.
+As a result of our petition we received four assurances from HS2 Ltd. We continue to work through the remaining items in our petition to reach the best possible outcome.

 View the assurances and undertakings.